-So, you talk about their requirements, draw a proposal, sign a contract, negotiate favorable terms and then, get to writing.
+So, you talk about their requirements, draw a proposal, sign a contract, negotiate favourable terms and then, get to writing.

 The first step I took towards becoming a freelance writer was to start saying NO to a lot of things businesses throw at you (like, we pay only pennies but you have to be Neil Patel!)